projectsveltos/sveltos/docs/events/examples/mcs_api.md

 2. Create a **derived Service** (normalized to `ClusterIP`) and then a **ServiceImport** populated from the derived Service.
 3. Detect `EndpointSlice` updates and mirror them across clusters, ensuring label/shape compatibility for CoreDNS.

+!!!note
-> **Status note**: The examples below focus on resource creation and synchronization. `status` updates (conditions on `ServiceExport`, health, conflicts) are out of scope here and can be implemented later with an auxiliary controller or an additional Event pipeline.
+The examples below focus on resource creation and synchronization. `status` updates (conditions on `ServiceExport`, health, conflicts) are out of scope here and can be implemented later with an auxiliary controller or an additional Event pipeline.

 ---